 Unequally yoked.
-An unreal, chaotic one yoked to a pure, upright one.
-Or the Tale of Two Queens.
+An unrealized one, chaotic one (no order) yoked to an empty one (no substance, essence).
+Or, the Tale of Two Queens.
 The Bible kicks off with an epic tale, never seen, never told…

 תהו ובהו